TarekIdrees/CommandLineInterpruter/README.md

 In this assignment, you will write a Command Line Interpreter (CLI) for your operating system.
 Your CLI should prompt the user to enter the input through the keyboard.
 After a sequence  of  characters  is  entered  followed  by  a  return,  the  string  is  parsed  and  the indicated command(s) executed.
 The user is then again prompted for another command.

-Your program implements some built-in commands**; the list of required commands is listed below.** This means that your program must implement these commands directly by using the system calls that implement them.
-Do not use **exec** to implement any of these commands.
-The **exit** command is also a special case: it should simply cause termination of your program.
+the  program implements some built-in commands**; the list of required commands is listed below.** This means that the program must implement these commands directly by using the system calls that implement them.

-For this assignment, the following are essential features for your work:

-1. Your CLI should be written in Java
-1. Your application should contain 2 major classes (Parser, Terminal).

 **// Interface for parser**